MarcoMuellner/domaindrivenjs/DESIGN_DOC.md

 ## 1. Vision

-domainify is a javascript library that empowers developers to implement Domain-Driven Design principles using a modern, composition-based approach.
-Rather than relying on inheritance hierarchies and javascript interfaces, domainify leverages Zod for schema validation and type inference, providing both runtime validation and compile-time type safety.
+domaindrivenjs is a javascript library that empowers developers to implement Domain-Driven Design principles using a modern, composition-based approach.
+Rather than relying on inheritance hierarchies and javascript interfaces, domaindrivenjs leverages Zod for schema validation and type inference, providing both runtime validation and compile-time type safety.

 ### Core Principles